 UNC-Duke Collaborative Clinical Pharmacology T32 Postdoctoral Training Program

-The UNC-Duke Collaborative Clinical Pharmacology T32 Postdoctoral Training Program is a collaboration between the University of North Carolina at Chapel Hill and Duke University.
-The overarching goal of this two-year program is to cultivate a new generation of translational scientists equipped to address critical problems in clinical pharmacology.
-Trainees, guided by individualized development plans and mentoring teams, complete clinical pharmacology coursework and engage in program-specific activities to gain expertise in all aspects of contemporary clinical pharmacology research in preparation for successful academic, regulatory or industrial careers as leaders and mentors to future generations of clinical pharmacologists.
-Four focus areas form the core of this training program:
+The UNC-Duke Collaborative Clinical Pharmacology T32 Postdoctoral Training Program and the Duke-UNC Collaborative Pediatric Clinical Pharmacology T32 Postdoctoral Training Program are a collaboration between the University of North Carolina at Chapel Hill and Duke University.
+The overarching goal of these two-year programs is to cultivate a new generation of translational scientists equipped to address critical problems in adult and pediatric clinical pharmacology.
+Trainees, guided by individualized development plans and mentoring teams, complete clinical pharmacology coursework and engage in program-specific activities to gain expertise in all aspects of contemporary clinical pharmacology research in preparation for successful academic, regulatory, or industrial careers as leaders and mentors to future generations of clinical pharmacologists.
+Four focus areas form the core of these training programs:

 - Drug Disposition and Action